ambertan77/ip/docs/README.md

 + `todo exercise`
 + `todo read book`

-If executed successfully, Bob will return a output
+If executed successfully, Bob will return an output
 ```
 Got it.
 I've added this task:
 [T][ ] DESCRIPTION
 Now you have NUMBER_OF_TASKS in the list.
 ```
-where the `NUMBER_OF_TASKS` is the integer showing the number of tasks currently in your list.
+where the `NUMBER_OF_TASKS` is the number of tasks currently in your list.

 ### Adding tasks with a deadline